telerik/kendo-ui-core/docs/basics/events-and-methods.md

 > A complete list and examples of the widget methods and method parameters is available in the [API reference](/api/introduction) section.

+If the code, which should return a widget instance, returns `undefined`, this means that the widget has not been initialized yet.
+Such a problem may occur, for example, if a widget is being created in a `document.ready` handler, but the widget instance is being referenced from code, which is executed earlier.

 ## Bind to Widget Events

 Each widget exposes different events, depending on its features - for example, the `AutoComplete` widget triggers `change`, `close`, `dataBound`, etc.